dariuszwrzesien/hackathon16/README.md

 To build the application you need `node` and `npm` on your machine.
 Get node [here](https://nodejs.org/en/download/).

-Built assets are committed in the repository, however it is advised to build the application after getting fresh sources.
-To do this, go to `./app-front` in shell of your choice and run command `npm i`.
+To build the front application, go to `./app-front` in shell of your choice and run command `npm i`.
 This will install latest `npm` dependencies and build the application.

 To build the application without installing `node_modules` simply run `npm run build` in `./app-front`